-Children of all ages are also enthusiastically welcome in worship.
+A. Yes, we enthusiastically welcome children of all ages!
 There is a children’s corner in the back of the church with coloring books, crayons, space to move around, and a rocking chair for nursing mothers.
 We enjoy the liveliness that children add to our Sunday worship.

 Q. Is the Church of our Redeemer handicap accessible?

-A. An elevator is located at the front, left side of the church, near the handicap parking spaces in the driveway.
-The elevator accesses the Great Hall (lowest level), ground level (parking) and Narthex (church level entry) for accessibility to the church.
-In the nave, approximately 5 pews from the front on the right side there is space for wheelchairs.
+A. Yes, our church is fully accessible.
+The elevator entrance is on the side of the church, accessed by a ramp to the lower level door.
+It goes to all floors, including the lower level (Great Hall/social area) and the main level (Sanctuary/worship space.)
+There are handicapped parking spaces next to this entrance.
+There are handicapped accessible bathrooms on both levels.
+In the Sanctuary, approximately 5 pews from the front on the both sides there is space for wheelchairs.
 Additionally, hearing devices are located on the table in the Narthex.
-These hearing implements are checked regularly and provide direct audio from the clergys’ microphones.
+These hearing implements are checked regularly and provide direct audio from the clergy’s’ microphones.
 Lastly, an abridged version of the Book of Common Prayer in large print and large print bulletins are located on the table in the Narthex to the right of the door entering the church.

 Q: I’ve been divorced and remarried.
 Can I receive Communion?

 A: Of course you can.
-The Episcopal Church recognizes that some marriages die.
+The Episcopal Church recognizes that some marriages end.
 The Church mourns with you, but welcomes you to Communion as part of your healing and growth.

 Q: How do I become a member of Redeemer?